-As a full time caregiver, I didn’t always know what caused dementia for the people I cared for.
+As a full-time caregiver, I didn’t always know what caused dementia for the people I cared for.
 I just cared for them.
 Creativity with photos, music, and storytelling, which support the social and emotional/heart aspects of ourselves always makes life better, no matter the cause of dementia.
 Dementia symptoms of confusion, disorientation, and the inability to function in daily routines of living and working can be caused by many things.
 When I worked for a service agency, I learned it really is essential to know the cause of these symptoms.
 Why?
 Because if it’s not “Alzheimer’s-related dementia” then it could be something treatable.

 Several kinds of dementia, like vascular or frontal temporal (FTD), or seemingly non-related health issues like heart conditions, high or low blood pressure, thyroid problems, urinary tract infections, the flu, dehydration-these are all potential causes of dementia symptoms that may be improved by treatments, herbs, homeopathy, chiropractors, medical procedures or medications.
 If it’s not Alzheimer’s, you want to be able to take steps towards healing, which is a good idea anyway.
 See alzheimersprevention.org for some more specific tips on maintaining one’s health.